 29. Flea market flipping

-If you frequent flea markets, you’ll know there’s a wide array of knickknacks you can resell, from bigger pieces of furniture to jewellery.
+If you frequent flea markets, you’ll know there’s a wide array of knickknacks you can resell, from bigger pieces of furniture to jewelry.

-These are primarily ways to earn money with your content—with enough of a following, monetising your content can be a high-paying side hustle for introverts.
+These are primarily ways to earn money with your content—with enough of a following, monetizing your content can be a high-paying side hustle for introverts.

 Considering starting a blog?
-To make yours stand out and increase the chances of earning a profit, produce high-quality content, find a unique niche, and apply SEO best practices.
+Make yours stand out and increase the chances of earning a profit, produce high-quality content, find a unique niche, and apply SEO best practices.
 Eventually, you’ll be able to sell digital ad space to advertise or earn from affiliate marketing.

 32. Affiliate marketing

-If you’re an introvert who also enjoys speaking, consider starting a podcast.
+Consider starting a podcast if you’re an introvert who also enjoys speaking.
 You can earn through ads, sponsorship, or even paid subscription if your content is great and have a sizeable network of listeners.